tonethar/IGME-230-GDD-Spring-2018/weekly/Week-01A-notes.md

 Welcome to IGME-230 Web Site Design & Implementation!
 There is more to this course than the title implies, as we will be learning a lot more than just the design and implementation of static web sites.
 Hopefully the skills you acquire in the class will help you to get a co-op position, and give you the skills you need to create "passion pieces" for your professional portfolio.

+**Important: The Spring 2018 sections are reserved for GDD and NMID students ONLY**

 ## II.
 What this course is about
 Official description from SIS: *This course provides an introduction to web development tools and technologies, such as HTML, CSS, Javascript and DHTML, AJAX, web platforms and environments, and server-side programming methods.*
 We will: